 Uni rule 3:

-You can say “I studied…” but it’s slightly more natural to say “I did…” It’s more concise, and Anita will like you for it.
+You can say “I studied …” but a less formal option is “I did …” It’s more concise, and Anita will like you for it.

 Were you making any of these mistakes before you read this post?

 I’d love to hear from you about which mistakes you were making (if any).

 Also, do you notice other people making the same mistake again and again?
 Tell me about it — this stuff fascinates me!